 The First Step: Alcohol Detox Treatment

 Addiction, to alcohol or another substance, is a chronic brain disease characterized by the inability to stop or cut down on one’s own despite the desire to do so.
 Stopping drinking is the first step in recovery and often the most challenging.
-Alcohol withdrawal symptoms can be not only deadly but also so uncomfortable that the individual who wants to try to stop drinking often picks up again in order to ease the uncomfortable symptoms of withdrawal.
+Alcohol withdrawal syndrome can be not only deadly but also so uncomfortable that the individual who wants to try to stop drinking often picks up again in order to ease the uncomfortable symptoms of withdrawal.

 If you or someone you love wants to stop drinking, it’s vital to seek professional alcohol detox treatment first.
 Your chances of successfully navigating this difficult first stage of recovery from alcohol abuse are increased when it’s done at a treatment center with experienced medical teams offering medication-assisted detox.